nitratium/linux_survival_kit/5-redirection.md

+*** TEST EXAMPLE COMMANDS

 # File Descriptors
   * File descriptors (FDs) are like pointers to sources data can be read or places data can be written.
 There are three file descriptors:
-    * Standart Input (stdin): FD 0
+    * Standard Input (stdin): FD 0
-    * Standart Output (stdout): FD 1
+    * Standard Output (stdout): FD 1
-    * Standart Error (stderr): FD 2
+    * Standard Error (stderr): FD 2

-  * Standart Input is your keyboard basically.
-Standart Output is where the program returns its output and Standart Error is where the program sends its error messages.
-Mostly Standart Output and Standart Error directed to your terminal and Standart Input is set to your keyboard by default.
+  * Standard Input is your keyboard basically.
+Standard Output is where the program returns its output and Standard Error is where the program sends its error messages.
+Mostly Standard Output and Standard Error directed to your terminal and Standard Input is set to your keyboard by default.
 But we can redirect them.
 Does it sounds meaningless?
 If yes, then you are going to understand what it is with following examples don't worry.
 Just keep going.
 These are just definitions, mostly they don't make sense, aren't they? :)

   # Redirection
   * As we discussed earlier, we are able to redirect our file descriptors to different sources and different places.
-    * For redirecting Standart Input Stream, we should use the operator **"0<"** or **"<"**.
+    * For redirecting Standard Input Stream, we should use the operator **"0<"** or **"<"**.
     ```
     $ command_name –options arguments 0< source_destination
     ```